 First of all, it is quick to learn and requires little practice to be able to play along with any song.
 Jamming with live musicians or recorded music is a fun activity.
-Being able to play along a melodic instrument such as piano or guitar requires the rhythmic and melodic understanding of music.
+Being able to play a melodic instrument such as piano or guitar requires a rhythmic and melodic understanding of music.

 Jamming Along To Your Favourite Songs